-Undergraduate students interested in teacher certification in art, music, dance, or theatre enroll through programs offered by the College of Fine Arts.
-These students must also meet the same eligibility requirements for admission to the Professional Teacher Preparation Program (PTPP) for certification.
+Undergraduate students interested in teacher certification in art, music, dance, or theatre enroll through programs offered by the Herberger College of Fine Arts.
+These students must also meet the same eligibility requirements for admission to the Professional Teacher Preparation Program (PTPP) for certification, and a formal application must be submitted to the PTTP.

 Undergraduate programs leading to the Bachelor of Arts in Education degree are described in the text and tables that follow.
 For descriptions of graduate degree programs, see the Graduate Catalog.
-For more information, see the "College of Education Graduate Degrees and Majors" table, page 177.
+For more information, see the "College of Education Graduate Degrees and Majors" table, page 180.